Homemade Turkey Gravy

 A pan with turkey drippings and butter.

-Step 1: It starts with the drippings from the bird.
+Step 1: It starts with the drippings from the roasted turkey.
 Pour off the drippings into a measuring up and add chicken or turkey stock to get 4 cups of liquid total and set aside.

 A pan with turkey drippings turned into a roux with butter and flour and a whisk in the pan.